 If you multi-task while waiting for your shower to warm up—making the bed or pot of coffee—the hot water could have been running for minutes, wasting water and adding unnecessary dollars to your utility bills.

 The ShowerStart showerhead adapter saves hot water.
 ShowerStart saves hot water like this: Turn on the shower and cold water exits which you do the things you normally do while waiting for the water to get warm.
 Once the temp reaches 95F, ShowerStart automatically lowers the flow to a trickle—saving hot water until you’re ready to get in.
 When you are, you know your shower is warm, so you pull the cord to resume full flow and begin showering.

 The Black & Decker TLD100 Energy Series Thermal Leak Detector is an amazing tool that uses infrared sensors to measure surface temperature to help homeowners track down power-draining drafts in areas where energy is leaking out of your home.

 This detector comes with a 5-step guide to fixing basic energy leaks.
-Plugging leaks can save up to 20 percent on heating and cooling costs.
-This device helps you decide where to seal and insulate your home.
+Plugging leaks can save up to 20% on heating and cooling costs!
+This super cool little device helps you decide where to seal and insulate your home.
 Comes with a two-year warranty.

-You can cut 10 percent from your energy costs by properly sealing and insulating areas around the home to make it as airtight as possible.
+You can cut 10% from your energy costs by properly sealing and insulating areas around the home to makes it as airtight as possible.
 Start with all of the light switches and electrical outlets.

-Install foam inserts to stop warmed or cooled air from being sucked out of the house through the air gaps around every switch and outlet.
-Simply remove the cover plate, pop in a gasket and replace the plate.
+Install Socket Sealer foam inserts to stop warmed or cooled air from being sucked out of the house through the air gaps around every switch and outlet.
+Simply remove the cover plate, pop in a gasket, and replace the plate.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.